amitdubeyup/digital-wallet-api/README.md

   View the app at: http://localhost:3000

 ## REST API

-  There is two part on rest apis,
+  There is two part to REST APIs,

-  1. User/Wallet Details
+  1. User Details

-  2. Wallet Transaction Details
+  2. Wallet Details

-  The REST API to the wallet app is described below.
+  The REST APIs to the wallet app are described below.

 ## Login User